Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Right Turn on Secondary Paved Road on day seven of the English WayRight Turn on Secondary Paved Road

-Not even 200 meters after joining the pavement, the English Way on day seven turns left on another secondary road to walk into the hamlet of Baixoa, after 17.2 kilometers on this day.
+Not even 200 meters after joining the pavement, the English Way on day seven turns left onto another secondary road to walk into the hamlet of Baixoa, after 17.2 kilometers total for the day.

 Walk Into Hamlet of Baixoa on day seven of the English WayWalk Into Hamlet of Baixoa

-Cross Under E-1 on day seven of the English WayCross Under E-1
+Cross Under E-1 on day seven of the English WayCross Under AP-9

 Another 500 meters from the beginning of Baixoa, take a sharp right turn here after walking under the bridge.